usercodemode/brandManager/README.md

-This project was tested on Linux Mint and in case you find any error or issues while executing above commands then try installing your own sample laravel project and copy only main folders and files from this project (example resources, models, migration, controllers, web.php) and then try above commands.
+This project was tested on Linux Mint and in case you find any error or issues while executing above commands then try installing your own sample laravel project then use required folders and files from this project (example resources, models, migration, controllers, web.php) and then try above commands.